-It is acknowledged that at the time of drafting this ASP, the County Plan was undergoing a revision.
-Through consultation with County staff, it was identified that the Highway 8 corridor, and specifically the Elbow View ASP area, were being considered for inclusion in the new plan as growth areas.
+It is acknowledged that at the time of preparing this ASP, a revision to the County Plan was being undertaken.
+Through consultation with County staff, it was identified that the Highway 8 corridor, and specifically the Elbow View ASP area, were being considered for inclusion in the new plan as a growth area.
 This ASP has been prepared to align with the existing County Plan as well as the future growth priorities of the County.